 What is a Dragonfly DOJI Candlestick Pattern

-A Dragonfly DOJI Candlestick pattern occurs typically when the particular crypto-currency’s high price, opening price and closing price coincide.
+The Dragonfly DOJI Candlestick pattern occurs typically when the particular crypto-currency’s high price, opening price and closing price coincide.
 There is a long lower shadow, which is suggestive of some aggressive selling during the time duration.
 It is like a Hammer Candlestick Pattern, but different in the sense that the three prices are the same in this case, which may not be the case in a Hammer Candlestick Pattern.

 What does a Dragonfly DOJI Candlestick Pattern Signify

 Deductions and conclusions that can be drawn from a Dragonfly DOJI Candlestick pattern are innumerable.
 This is because, in economics and finance, everything works in conjunction with each other, and everything tends to affect each other.
-So maybe market news clubbed with a Dragonfly DOJI Candlestick pattern could mean something else, as compared to when we consider the standalone Dragonfly DOJI Candlestick pattern.
-That is where cryptocurrency consulting companies, like executium.com fall into place.
+So maybe a market news clubbed with a Dragonfly DOJI Candlestick pattern could mean something else, as compared to when we consider the standalone Dragonfly DOJI Candlestick pattern.
+This is where cryptocurrency consulting companies like executium.com fall into place.
 However, there are also some general assumptions that can be made, and that would stand true for almost all Dragonfly DOJI Candlestick patterns in general:

 A kind of T shape is created, as the low price of the period is significantly lower than the high, opening and closing prices, which are usually the same.